MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/dclocater-performance-counters.md

 | `Pings: Mailslot Pings Received/sec`          | Returns the number of Mailslot pings received per second  |
 | `Pings: UDP LDAP Pings Received/sec`          | Returns the number of UDP LDAP pings received per second  |

-## DC Locater (Netlogon)
+## DC Locator (Netlogon)

 The Netlogon service downloads and caches naming information about domains and child domains in all trusting forests.
-The DC Locater (Netlogon) performance counters are similar to DC Locater (Client) counters except the counter instances are organized by name lookup.
+The DC Locator (Netlogon) performance counters are similar to DC Locator (Client) counters except the counter instances are organized by name lookup.
 There are also a few more cache-based counters available, such as Cache: Hits/sec and Cache: Misses/sec.
 You can use these objects to see how many times a lookup is resolved from the cache or over the wire.

-The following table shows the counters that can be added when using the DC Locater (Netlogon) performance counter set.
+The following table shows the counters that can be added when using the DC Locator (Netlogon) performance counter set.

 | Counter name                                   | Description                                                                                                 |
 |------------------------------------------------|-------------------------------------------------------------------------------------------------------------|